Kaimanawa Legacy Foundation

 FIND YOUR HORSE

-We are excited to launch the first edition of the Wild Kaimanawa Field Guide, which has been designed to help the public identify and get to know our nation’s heritage horses at an individual level.
+We are excited to launch the latest edition of the Wild Kaimanawa Field Guide, which has been designed to help the public identify and get to know our nation’s heritage horses at an individual level.

 EDUCATION